Hunter-Open-Source-Club/Constitution/constitution.md

 inclusive of permissive licenses, and suffers from the ambiguity: free might be misinterpreted to be free of charge instead of software **free**dom.

-To not stray far from the topic, this distinction is clarified in *[Article IX Ideology]*.
+\marginpar{To not stray far from the topic, this distinction is clarified in *Article IX Ideology*.}

 ## Article II Purpose

 ### Inspiration

+This club was founded with inspiration from Professor Stewart Weiss, who teaches *Open Source Development Workshop* and encouraged the chartering process.

 ### Ends